 Let’s look at the differences of Medigap Plan B and Medicare Part B:

-- Medigap Plan B, also referred to as Medicare Supplement Plan B is a type of insurance designed to cover the gaps of Medicare supplemental plans to buy.
-Plan B is just one of them. .
-There are many
+- Medigap Plan B, also referred to as Medicare Supplement Plan B is a type of insurance designed to cover the gaps of Original Medicare.
+There are many Medicare supplemental plans to buy.
+Plan B is just one of them.

 - Medicare Part B refers to Medicare’s outpatient medical coverage.
 It is bought directly from Social Security.

-You need to have Medicare Part B for outpatient services such as lab work, doctor visits,and more.
+You need to have Medicare Part B for outpatient services such as lab work, doctor visits, durable medical equipment and more.
 Keep in mind, Medicare generally pays 80% of these services.
 A Medigap plan can help pay the remaining 20%.